Sirius: Visualization of Mixed Features as a Mutual Information Network Graph: Abstract

 \section{Abstract}

-Data scientists across disciplines are increasingly in need of exploratory analysis tools for data sets with a high volume of features \citep{menon_survey_2015}.
-We expand upon graph mining approaches for exploratory analysis of high-dimensional data to introduce Sirius, a visualization package for researchers to explore feature relationships among mixed data types using mutual information and network backbone sparsification.
-Visualizations of feature relationships aid data scientists in finding meaningful dependence among features, which can engender further analysis for feature selection, feature extraction, projection, identification of proxy variables, or insight into temporal variation at the macro scale.
-Graph mining approaches for feature analysis exist, such as association networks of binary features, or correlation networks of quantitative features, but mixed data types present a unique challenge for developing comprehensive feature networks for exploratory analysis \citep{Agrawal:1993:MAR,Raeder:2011:MBA}.
-Using an information theoretic approach, Sirius supports heterogeneous data sets consisting of binary, continuous quantitative, and discrete categorical data types, and provides a user interface exploring feature pairs with high mutual information scores \citep{Kraskov:2004:EMI,Ross:2014:MIB}.
-We leverage a backbone sparsification approach from network theory as a dimensionality reduction technique, which probabilistically trims edges according to the local network context \citep{Serrano:2009:EMB}.
-Sirius is an open source Python package and Django web application for exploratory visualization, which can be deployed in data analysis pipelines.
-The Sirius codebase and exemplary data sets can be found at: \textit{https://github.com/compstorylab/sirius}.
+Data scientists across disciplines are increasingly in need of exploratory analysis tools for data sets with a high volume of features of mixed data type (quantitative continuous and discrete categorical).
+We introduce Sirius, a novel visualization package for researchers to explore feature relationships among mixed data types using mutual information.
+The visualization of feature relationships aids data scientists in finding meaningful dependence among features prior to the development of predictive modeling pipelines, which can inform downstream analysis such as feature selection, feature extraction, and early detection of potential proxy variables.
+Using an information theoretic approach, Sirius supports network visualization of heterogeneous data sets (consisting of continuous and discrete data types), and provides a user interface for exploring feature pairs with locally significant mutual information scores.
+Mutual information algorithm and bivariate chart types are assigned on a data type pairing basis (continuous-continuous, discrete-discrete, and discrete-continuous).
+We show how this tool can be used for tasks such as hypothesis confirmation, identification of predictive features, suggestions for feature extraction, or early warning of data abnormalities.
+The accompanying website for this paper can be accessed at \textit{https://sirius.universalities.com/}.
+All code and supplemental materials can be accessed at \textit{https://osf.io/pdm9r/}.

 \keywords{mutual information, exploratory analysis, feature selection, feature extraction, graph mining, network graphs, data visualization}